Curbside opening that collects rainwater from streets and serves as an entry point to the storm drain system.

 Such a facility would be extremely expensive to build and maintain.
 And, the massive amount of water coming through the facility during a rainstorm would easily overtax the facility.

 These problems could be caused by dumping / a sanitary sewer line break / broken silt fence / or illegal construction activities.
-Contact the Department of Watershed Management at (770) 270-6243 to have it investigated.
+Please call the Roads and Drainage Environmental Comments line at (404) 249-2007 to report the issue..

 It is illegal to discharge oil / grease / paint / and commercial car washing and carpet cleaning waste water into catch basins.
 Please note that residential swimming pool discharge / natural spring water / home car washing water / and water from fire fighter activities is allowed to run into catch basins.
-Contact the Department of Watershed Management at (770) 270-6243 to have it investigated.
+Please call the Roads and Drainage Environmental Comments line at (404) 249-2007 to report the issue.

 It is illegal to knowingly dump or discharge hazardous materials into storm drain catch basins, and the DeKalb County Stormwater Program can impose stiff fines on the perpetrators if they are caught.
 Illegal dumping of trash, paint products, motor oil, and other chemicals into storm drains is against the law.
-The DeKalb County Stormwater Program sends community businesses letters explaining the environmental impact that can result from illegal dumping into the storm drain system.
-We also are engaged in Community Outreach to encourage YOU to be a solution to stormwater pollution by reporting any illegal dumping (Report Illegal Dumping) to our Stormwater Program.
+The DeKalb County Stormwater Program has public education activities and brochures that encourage citizens to be a solution to stormwater pollution by reporting any illegal dumping (Report Illegal Dumping) to our Stormwater Program.
+Please call the Roads and Drainage Environmental Comments line at (404) 249-2007 if you witness illegal dumping.

 There is a possible illicit connection from a residence or a business into the storm sewer system.
-Contact the Department of Watershed Management at (770) 270-6243 to have it investigated.
+Call the Roads and Drainage Environmental Comments line at (404) 249-2007 to have it investigated.

 Roads and Drainage Division is authorized and funded to maintain drainage infrastructure (pipes, culverts, catch basins, etc.) and about ten feet of the drainage ditch, drainage easement, or creek at the ends of pipes and culverts.
 Maintenance of the remainder of the creek or drainage easement is the responsibility of the property owner.
 Since most residents have a creek or drainage easement on their property, maintenance of those areas by County personnel would require huge increases in funding and manpower.
 Therefore, the property owner is responsible for maintenance of those areas just as they are responsible for mowing their yard within the road right-of-way.